ucsb-eri/vmapi/README.md

 This has worked well so far.
 As of 2018-10-11, expanded the functionality a bit to provide an ethers to host mapping functionality.

-Port number defaults to 3001, but can be controlled via the PORT env variable.
+Port number defaults to 3001, but can be controlled via the NODE_PORT env variable.

 # Installation